-The first data moment is based on the correlation between the purchased washer being a front-loader and the share of front-loaders among the second-choice brand.
+The first household-level data moment is the correlation between the purchased washer being a front-loader and the share of front-loaders among the second-choice brand.
 Respondents to the TraQline survey are asked only which other brands they considered buying, not which exact model.
 Some brands have both front-loaders and top-loaders.
 However, the share of front-loading washers differs greatly among brands.
 The correlation between whether the first choice is a front-loader and the share of front-loaders among the second-choice brand is important, with a correlation coefficient of 0.4.
 This suggests that there is an unobserved taste for front-loaders among some households, which can affect substitution patterns.

-The second data moment is based on the correlation between the household income and the price of a purchased washer.
+The second household-level data moment is the correlation between the household income of a purchaser and the price of a purchased washer.
 The correlation coefficient between the two is 0.5.
-On average, the higher the income of a household, the higher is the price of a purchased washer.
-This suggests that high-income households are less sensitive to prices.
+On average, the higher the household income, the higher is the price of a purchased washer.
+This suggests that high-income households are less price sensitive.